Bond Yield Formula (Table of Contents)

 Relevance and Use of Bond Yield Formula

 The concept of bond yield is very important to understand as it is used in the assessment of its expected performance.
-The formula is based on the principle that despite constant coupon rate until maturity the expected rate of return of the bond investment varies based on its market price, which is a reflection of how favorable is the market for the bond.
+The formula is based on the principle that despite the constant coupon rate until maturity, the expected return rate of the bond investment varies based on its market price, which reflects how favourable the market for the bond is.
 As such, bond yield is relevant for managing the portfolio of a bond investment.

 Bond Yield Formula Calculator